dipankar/dscode/documentation/docs/architecture/remote-development.md

-# Remote Development Architecture
+# Remote Development Architecture (Design Document)

+!!! danger "Not Yet Implemented"
+    Remote development is a **planned feature** that has not been implemented yet.
+The source code contains zero remote development functionality.
+This page describes the intended architecture and design goals for future development.
+Do not rely on any features described here being available in the current release.

-DSCode supports remote development scenarios where the UI runs locally while the workspace, file system, terminal, and language services run on a remote machine.
-This enables development on remote servers, inside containers, and within WSL (Windows Subsystem for Linux).
+DSCode plans to support remote development scenarios where the UI runs locally while the workspace, file system, terminal, and language services run on a remote machine.
+This will enable development on remote servers, inside containers, and within WSL (Windows Subsystem for Linux).

 ---